guide

 All Entities mode syncs every entity’s transactions into a single A2X account, grouped at the store level.
 One Entity mode syncs only the selected entity’s transactions into a dedicated account.
 Use All Entities if you keep one set of books for the whole business.
 Use One Entity if you maintain separate books per legal entity.

 Shopify’s Finance Summary includes all entities and can’t be filtered by Business Entity.
 A2X in One Entity mode shows only the selected entity’s data.
-The difference is a scope difference, not a data problem.
+That’s a scope difference, not a data problem.
 Your A2X numbers are correct and complete for the entity you connected.

 Yes.
 One Entity mode maps to separate Xero organizations, separate QuickBooks Online companies, or NetSuite subsidiaries.
 All Entities mode posts to a single organization or company.
-The practical rule is that your A2X mode should match your general ledger structure so every layer of the chain is consistent.
+The practical rule is that your A2X mode should match your general ledger structure so every step in the workflow is consistent.

 Try A2X for free